- About us

 During Autumn energies begin to move inward and downward.
 It is the season of strong winds, when leaves and fruit fall, nuts and seeds dry and the sap of trees retreats to the roots.

-Summer health and wellness
+Summer wellness and health

 The transition of one year into the next is a time when many of us take a break, review our year past and plan for the year ahead.
 Here us 5 tips to keep your health on track this Summer.